House Extension Cost

 This will cover the costs of bringing down the old extension and removing the rubble.
 You will then need to consider what you want to do with the open wall.

-Hiring House Extension Contractors
+Checklist: Hiring House Extension Builders in the UK

-When you are hiring contractors to build your home extension, you have a choice to make.
-You can choose one contractor to be your project manager, in which case they will be responsible for finding and vetting the rest of the workers on site.
+The first option is to choose one contractor to be your project manager, who will be responsible for finding and vetting the rest of the workers on site.

-The other option is to act as the project manager yourself.
-In which case, you will need to consider the credentials of all the workers you hire.
 Even though you pay a contractor more to run the project, it can work out as a cheaper option.
 Especially if you don't have experience of running a building project.

 Here are some of the key things to look for in a contractor who will also be acting as your project manager.